haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 The easier way is to use mocks.
 Mock all dependencies to test all possible edge cases you can think of.

-- Unit tests is the standard (ZaloPay currently requires 90% test coverage).
+- Unit tests is the standard (Zalopay currently requires 90% test coverage).
   - Easy to test small to medium function which have simple rules, likely single purpose, with table testing technique.
   - For big, complex function, the strategy testing goes from happy case to each